 Peppered with striking visuals, backed with its quick-to-please CGI visuals and kid’s TV favourites on voice duties, Sky Blue can not shake the feeling of a production aimed at children’s sensibilities.
 Packing stereotypical characters, heavy-handed emotion and CG glitz, the film works on the most very basic levels and unfortunately dumps any depth in favour of a visual treat for the easily entertained.
 In its original Korean, is it a better movie?
 Possibly.
 On mere guesswork, the Korean voice track may be more appropriate, but does the loss of two minutes footage make it a completely different film?
 My guess is no, but as for the film in its international Sky Blue form, it lacks the class and distinction to roll with any of its Japanese cousins.

-Tom Kent-Williams is an amateur writer and co-host over at the Podcast On Fire Network, currently residing in Birmingham, England with his soon-to-be-fiancée Shannon.
+Tom Kent-Williams is a writer, reviewer and co-host at the Podcast On Fire Network currently residing in Birmingham, England.
 He has been in love with Asian cinema since seeing Akira for the first time and has a slight man-crush on Chow Yun-fat.
-Hong Kong cinema floats his boat big time, along with synthpop, retro gaming and cups of tea in large mugs.
+Hong Kong cinema floats his boat big time, along with synthpop, classic gaming and cups of tea in large mugs.